 Case study: CPG brand used location data, in-store sales to analyze NFL stadium ad impact

-Individuals who were repeatedly exposed to the campaign (after three games) generated a 32% lift in beverage sales.
+Individuals who were repeatedly exposed to the campaign (after three games) generated a 32 percent lift in beverage sales.

 Increasingly, mobile-location and other data are being combined for sophisticated insights into audience behavior and media performance.
 In a new case study from IRI and PlaceIQ, a CPG brand (“adult beverage”) wanted to understand whether its out-of-home NFL stadium sponsorships were lifting sales in stores.